slowrunner/Carl/Projects/Scan360/README.md

 ## ds360scan.py </br>

-This example spins GoPiGo3 one complete revolution and displays a LIDAR like map
+This example spins GoPiGo3 one complete revolution (360 degrees), while taking distance sensor readings as fast as possible.

+After collecting the distance readings with each corresponding direction (0 = left, 90 = forward), a 360 degree LIDAR like map is printed showing the GoPiGo3 in the center, and "how the world around looks."

+This example program ds360scan.py uses the view360() function from the printmaps.py module

 # Required Elements: